PintuDevHub/test1/README.md

 # test1
-This is the test pracitce
+This is the  first test pracitce
+Author - Pintu Kumar